ConnectedLib/course-in-a-box/modules/basics/_posts/2000-01-01-about-this-module.md

 * Describe connected learning
 * Explain how connected learning is fundamental to teen services
-* Explain how connected learning fits into your library’s mission and goals
+* Explain how connected learning fits into your library’s mission and strategic plan
 * Develop an action plan to implement connected learning in your library, no matter how big or small
 </div>

 Connected learning is an educational framework — an approach to creating learning experiences — that connects interests, relationships, and opportunities.
 It is driven by learners’ interests, supported by their relationships, and oriented towards academic, economic, or civic opportunity.

-At the heart of connected learning is an “equity agenda” to help close the cultural and economic gaps that non-dominant youth face.
+At the heart of connected learning is an “equity agenda” which helps to  close the cultural and economic gaps that non-dominant youth face.
 By connecting teens’ interests and relationships with real-life opportunities, connected learning helps prepare youth for life after high school with 21st century skills and the development of emerging digital literacies.

 ## The Power of Making Learning Relevant (2:20)